-Dubai flagship carrier Emirates halts all passenger flights
+Dubai carrier Emirates reverses passenger flight suspension

-DUBAI, United Arab Emirates (AP) — One of the world’s biggest airlines, Emirates, said it was suspending all passenger flights starting Wednesday.
+DUBAI, United Arab Emirates (AP) — Dubai carrier Emirates said Sunday it has dramatically cut its passenger flight destinations to 13, down from 145.
 It’s a pivotal move that reflects the dramatic slowdown in traffic through the airline’s hub in Dubai, the world’s busiest international airport, due to disruptions caused by the coronavirus.

+The state-owned carrier said it will still fly to the U.S., the U.K., Japan, Australia and Canada.
+The company had just hours earlier announced a suspension of all passenger flights, but reversed that decision after receiving requests from governments and customers to support the repatriation of travelers.

-The state-owned carrier stressed in a statement on Sunday it will continue to operate cargo flights through its fleet of Boeing 777 freighters for the transport of essential goods, including medical supplies across the world.
+The state-owned carrier said it will continue to operate cargo flights through its fleet of Boeing 777 freighters for the transport of essential goods, including medical supplies across the world.
 It also said the company would reduce salaries for the majority of its employees for three months, but will not cut jobs.

 Airlines around the world are struggling to cover their costs and pay salaries with their fleets grounded and countries shutting their borders to travelers.